 National Grid Gas maintains the appropriateness of Transmission SMPS and considers that the prevailing document closely reflects its practice.
-National Grid Gas has undertaken a consultation process to make sure that the SMPS remains current and that no modification is necessary.
+National Grid Gas has undertaken a consultation process to make sure that the SMPS remains current and has implemented changes to reflect implementation of the daily Enduring exit capacity regime and revisions to the Gas Balancing Alert (GBA) arrangements.